TheStandardLibrarians/standardlib_docs/coverage/coverage.md

 # coverage

+size A / Josh

+$ irb
+2.1.2 :001 > require 'coverage'
+ => true

 looks for dead code in your scripts

-Code that isn't being used would be "deadcode," coverage looks to
+Code that is not being used would be "deadcode," coverage looks to

 Try it out: